Lamberto Bergamini

 Lamberto Bergamini (1885–1957) was an Italian operatic tenor who sang leading roles in the opera houses of Italy and South America as well as at the Paris Opera.
 In the later part of his career he sang comprimario roles and appeared in the world premiere of Ildebrando Pizzetti's Orseolo.
-He made several recordings for His Master's Voice.
+He made several recordings for La voce del padrone.

 Born in Pisa, Bergamini studied with Mario Pieraccini in Milan and made his debut in Legnano as Fernando in Donizetti's La favorita.
 In 1911 he sang Don Pasquale and Fedora at the Teatro Chiabrera in Savona, a work he also repeated in his home city of Pisa, along with Vicleffo Scamuzzi.